aisha-gregg/aisha-blog/posts/lockdown-series.md

 ![akgregg](/img/aishaprofileq.jpg)
 A.K Gregg | Writer, Programmer and Traveller | Instagram:[@kamii_90](https://www.instagram.com/kamii_90/)

 Time continues to creep forward.
 Two months ago I was trying to [survive quarantine](/posts/quarantine) in Spain.
 At that time, I would become easily bored, unmotivated and tired.
 I created a quarantine schedule in order to keep myself productive, exercise and make the extra effort to read more.
 It has worked fairly well.
-Regarding the city of Madrid, well it seemed almost ghost-like, occupied only by its looming shadows.
-The sound of a car passing along the road every now and then and the light footsteps to ‘the essential places' reminded me that the future was there waiting.
+Regarding the city of Madrid, well, it seemed almost ghost-like, occupied only by its looming shadows.
+The sound of a car passing along the road every now and then and the light footsteps to ‘the essential places' reminded me that the future was there, waiting.

 Fast forward to _The Now._

 Frustration has led to protest in the streets, as some of Spain’s citizens felt like the government was not doing enough.
 Some of them, overwhelmed parents struggling with balancing their children’s school routine and their work life.
 I did feel a bit anxious or sad about it but I stayed in, protected by my four walls.
 Learning to pass the time by continuously learning.

 But yes... things are now slowly improving.
 Just this week Madrid entered phase 1 of the de-escalation plan that the government has laid out for us.
-With this comes visiting friends and family ( in groups no bigger than 10) and eating out on the restaurant terraces.
+With this comes visiting friends and family (in groups no bigger than 10) and eating out on the restaurant terraces.
 Eating in is still not allowed.

-For me, It is strange yet amazing to see how things are continuously transforming and to see the social side of people again.
+For me, It is strange, yet amazing to see how things are continuously transforming and to see the social side of people again.
 To be able to go outside and just appreciate everything.
 Everyone has been out lately, taking in as much sunlight as they could.
 Neighbours greeting each other, children playing, people celebrating as it would seem.
 Cases seem to be dropping, protests dwindling.

 And although, many have lost something during this time, I hope to encourage everyone to look forward to a better tomorrow.